6 things that are surprisingly cheap in France (and 5 that are shockingly expensive)

 Condoms and contraception

-People under the age of 26 can benefit from free birth control, as of January 1st, 2023.
+People under the age of 26 have benefitted from free birth control since January 1st, 2023.

 France's President Emmanuel Macron announced in December 2022 that the country would offer free condoms to people aged 18 to 25, available in pharmacies.
 In addition to free condoms, France also made all contraceptive methods for women and girls under 26 free of charge.